 Can you imagine finding a 16-foot frozen snake?

-Note to readers: it's worthwhile to mention that although the newscaster in the video below refers to the snake as a "boa constrictor,” boa constrictors don't tend to get this big.
+Note to readers: it's worthwhile to mention that although the newscaster in the video below refers to the snake as a "boa constrictor," boas don't tend to get this big.

 This story is out of my own backyard here in Northeastern Ohio.
-While fishing, the Chagrin River two steelhead fishermen caught the “catch of a lifetime”: a frozen 16-foot long snake!
+While fishing the Chagrin River, two steelhead fishermen experienced the catch of a lifetime.